35C4n0r/registry/registry/coder/modules/amazon-q/README.md

 - **Tool Trust**: By default, all tools are trusted - review for security requirements
 - **Pre/Post Scripts**: Custom scripts run with user permissions - validate content
 - **Network Access**: Amazon Q requires internet access for AI model communication

-## Contributing

-For issues, feature requests, or contributions, please visit the [module repository](https://github.com/coder/registry).

-## License

-This module is provided under the same license as the Coder registry.

----

-**Note**: This module requires Coder v2.7+ and is designed to work with the AgentAPI integration system.